Ron Adams (American football): Professional career

 He played for the Detroit Drive of the Arena Football League from 1991 to 1993.
 He served as a backup quarterback, starting a few games during the 1992 ArenaBowl Championship season.

 Adams came back to arena football in 1997 with the Tampa Bay Storm.
 Adams spent 3 seasons as the backup quarterback.

 Coaching career

-Adams coached for 24 years, serving as a head coach for 13 of those years, and he continues as the head coach at Theodore Roosevelt High School in Wyandotte, Michigan.
+Adams coached for 24 years, serving as a head coach for 13 of those years, even serving as the head coach at Theodore Roosevelt High School in Wyandotte, Michigan.
 He was inducted into the Michigan High School Football Association's Coaches Hall of Fame.